sanoski/Bible-Study-Tracker/README.md

 ### Platform-Specific Issues
 - **Windows**: The app works best on Windows Terminal.
 Traditional Command Prompt may have limited formatting support.
 - **Linux**: If using WSL on Windows, consider running the program natively in Windows Terminal instead for better formatting.
-- **Mac**: Terminal.app has limited support for some formatting.
-Consider using iTerm2 for a better experience.
+- **macOS**: The default Terminal.app has limited support for some rich text formatting features. iTerm2 is strongly recommended for a better experience.

 ## Respecting JW.org Resources